8 Insane Things That Happened In New Mexico You Won’t Find in History Books

 There is a limited length of time devoted to each subject during the school year, so no syllabus can cover every aspect of our state’s history.
 However, in the Land of Enchantment, that history is long and fascinating.
-Here are 8 events from the past that may have escaped your attention:
+Here are 8 crazy things that happened in New Mexico from the past that may have escaped your attention:

 What unusual events in New Mexican history do you believe deserve more attention?
 If you enjoyed these quirky historical happenings, you may also be interested in reading about New Mexico’s urban legends.

 Crazy Things That Happened In New Mexico